 A student may choose to take the capstone instead of the practicum.
 In the capstone, you will not be performing hours at an external site, but rather perform extensive coding and billing exercises to prepare for the CPC exam, build a portfolio, and prepare for employment.
 Expect to spend approximately 10 hours a week minimum, outside of class time, working on assigned items.
-Prerequisite: MIC 211 and instructor permission
+Prerequisite: MIC 241